SilkRose/Pony/src/stories/ideas.md

 ## Unnamed Rainbow x Applejack romance story

 ### Synopsis
 Rainbow has a crush on Applejack, she tells Applejack she loves her.
 Applejack says to prove it, thinking if she means it she will just kiss her on the lips.
 Rainbow doesn't know how so she flies away defeated.
 Rainbow turns to Rarity, the only pony she thinks might be able to help.
 Rarity gives generic advice, gifts, serenade, etc. These don't work.
-As the ideas get more and more outrageous, Applejack has had enough and kisses Rainbow on the lips, saying “was that so hard?”
+As the ideas get more and more outrageous, Applejack has had enough and kisses Rainbow on the lips, saying "was that so hard?"

 ***